Kitchen Safety at Home: The Simple Guide

 Danger zone temperature rules: time, safe temps, thermometer basics

-Time + temperature is the core of food safety.
-The “danger zone” is the range where bacteria can multiply quickly, so the safety goal is simple: keep cold foods cold, hot foods hot, and minimize how long food hangs out in the middle.
+Time + temperature is the core of cooking safety.
+The danger zone temperature is the range where bacteria can multiply quickly, so the safety goal is simple: keep cold foods cold, hot foods hot, and minimize how long food hangs out in the middle.
 At home, the most common risk moments are: groceries sitting in a warm car, cooked food cooling on the counter, buffet-style serving, and slow thawing on the countertop.
-None of these feel dramatic in the moment, which is why they’re so easy to miss.
+None of these feel like a big deal in the moment, which is why they’re so easy to miss, but can leave you sick after consuming it.

 A thermometer turns guessing into certainty, especially for poultry, ground meats, and leftovers.
 Use it in the thickest part of the food and avoid touching bone or the pan (you’ll read the wrong temperature).
 For thin foods (burgers, cutlets), probe from the side.
 For casseroles and soups, measure in the center after stirring.
-If you want the run-down on how long something can sit out plus a simple rule set you can remember, go deeper in danger zone temperature.

 Cross-contamination prevention: hands, boards, knives, sinks, towels